-The Company is exposed to different laws, regulations and linterpretations thereof.
+The Company is exposed to different laws, regulations and interpretations thereof.
 The company is also subject to number of significant claims and litigations.
 The assessment of the likelihood and quantum of any liability in respect of these matters can be judgmental due to the uncertainty inherent in their nature.

-At March 31, 2024, the Company has disclosed significant pending legal cases with respect to Income tax under appeal, Seigniorage Charges, lease rent and other material contingent liabilities [Refer Note 40.1 to the standalone financial statements].
+At March 31, 2025, the Company has disclosed significant pending legal cases with respect to Income tax under appeal, Seigniorage Charges, lease rent and other material contingent liabilities [Refer note no 40.1 to the standalone III.
+Discussed the status of significant known actual financial statements].

-We considered this to be a key audit matter, since the accounting and disclosure of claims and litigations is complex and judgmental, and the amounts involved are, or can be, material to the financial statements.
+We considered this to be a key audit matter, since the accounting and disclosure of claims and litigations is complex and judgmental, and the amounts involved are, or can be, IV.
+Assessment of the management's assumptions and material to the financial statements.